Stranger At Our Side

 (Stranger At Our Side)

-And now, on Mother’s Day, I thought we would give a blessing to all our mothers.
+And now, being Mother’s Day, I thought we would give a blessing to all our mothers.

 Mothers, would you please rise.
 Now this is the mothers who take care of children, but also have children.
 But, if you are a mothering person, you also stand up.
 So this blessing belongs to you all.
 So please rise now.
-This blessing comes from the Book of Blessings.
+This blessing comes from the Book of Blessings for the Diocese of Hong Kong.

 Let us pray and pause for a moment of silent prayer.